 The infection in the roots of your teeth can cause nauseating pain and inflammation.
 It may also trigger headaches and cause many sleepless nights.
 A simple root canal can help alleviate these issues.

 A Quick and Painless Procedure

-Root canal has an unjustified reputation of being painful.
+The root canal has an unjustified reputation for being painful.
 The local anesthesia injected by the dentist will not let you feel much at all.
 Contrary to popular belief, the procedure is not time-consuming either.
 You can get a root canal done in one sitting.

 Top It Off With a Crown

 To prevent future damage, a tooth that undergoes root canal treatment gets capped off or crowned.
 The crown protects the tooth from breaking and reduces the risk of fracture.
 It also acts as a shield against future infection.